Content Hub

 5. Conduct Awareness Training

-1. Change your password: Immediately update your password to a new, strong one.
+1. Change your password: Set a new, strong password immediately.

-2. Review account activity: Check your login history and sent emails for any suspicious activity to understand the extent of the breach.
+2. Review activity: Look through your login history and sent messages for anything unusual.

 Prioritising Email Security